mlhull/alltrails_to_GBQ/readme.md

 The purpose of this data pipeline is to enrich a US national park trails data set with climate data and bring it into Google Cloud Platform (GCP).

 Some examples of potential consumer use cases include:
- - Park administrators can examine trails to identifty alternative uses.
+ - Park administrators can examine trails to identify alternative uses.
 This may be used to inform park communication on trail regulations.
  - Adventurers can use the data to identify travel destination opportunities based on climate preferences.

 ## Features